 Faster speeds

 Copper cables were designed to carry voice calls and usually provide around 60 Mbps which simply cannot keep up with our ever-evolving digital world.
-When switching to a full fibre connection, some appliances have potential to reach speeds of over 1,000mbps (1 gigabit).
+When switching to a full fibre connection, some have reached speeds of over 1,000mbps (1 gigabit).

 Easier working from home